In Portuguese: Grutas do Poço Velho

 1.6 million years ago, water seeped into the limestone and formed caves.
 They’ve been visited and used by human beings for thousands of years.
 The seaside town of Cascais grew up above them.
 Today, they’ve been made accessible with wooden walkways and electric lights.
 It’s a fun experience to scramble (crouch, sometimes crawl) through these caves beneath the bustling seaside town!

-There is some evidence the caves were in use during the Upper Paleolithic period (22,000-18,000 years ago), but the limited evidence suggests that they were only used by hunters as a temporary shelter.
-Around 6,000 years ago they started being used more heavily, mostly for entombments.
-Many artefacts from this period, mainly decorative jewelry, has been discovered.
-There are sporadic artifacts through the Bronze Age and up to the medieval period and even into modern history which shows that the caves were being used occasionally throughout history.
+There is some evidence1 the caves were in use during the Upper Paleolithic period (22,000-18,000 years ago), but the limited evidence (only three pieces of worked stone) suggests that they were only used by hunters as a temporary shelter.
+Around 6,000 years ago they started being used more frequently, mostly for entombments.
+The most intense period of use was from around 3,500 BC/BCE through to 2,500 BC/BCE.
+Many artefacts from this period have been discovered, including decorative jewelry, votive objects, as well as pottery, stone artefacts, and human remains.
+Traces of red ochre (commonly used in burial practices during that age) have been found.
+There are sporadic artifacts dated from the Bronze Age and Iron Age and even into modern history which shows that the caves were being used occasionally throughout history.
 (The slogan is “Cascais began here!”)

 Location